dequelabs/corro/README.md

 ```

 ### Notes
+#### Skipping Execution
+When evaluating the schema, rules with falsy arguments will be passed over.
+This
+allows for conditionally or temporarily turning rules off by setting eg
+`required: false` instead of `required: true`, but also means that custom rules
+should always be phrased as positive expressions as construction such as
+`allowX: false` will never catch Xs that should not be present.

 #### Arrays
 Any key-value pair in a schema where the value is a plain Object is taken to
 represent a nested value in the validating document -- it's how "scores" is